Metal theft: Austria

 All bronze components (portrait and letters) of this memorial have been removed (Vienna, Austria).

-In November 2011 a unknown perpetrator attempted copper theft by hand sawing a live electric line in a Vienna subway tunnel.
+In November 2011 an unknown perpetrator attempted copper theft by hand sawing a live electric line in a Vienna subway tunnel.
 A fire arose; train traffic was stopped.
 The thief was likely injured in the process.

 In May 2013 the Westbahn near Amstetten had to be closed for safety reasons; grounding copper wires had been stolen; The copper stolen was worth €2,000, but total damages to the station cost upwards of €30,000.

 In July 2013 in Lower Austria 160 m (250 kg) of copper wire worth less than €1,000 was stolen from a railway transformer station.
 The damage to the railways electronics cost €140,000.

-In November 2015 a man burnt to death in Vienna in an empty building, one which had a 100 kV cable that went through the basement.
-The police found three people alive and assumed that they had been attempting to steal copper.
+In November 2015 a man burnt to death in Vienna in an empty building which had a 100 kV cable going through the basement.
+The police found three people alive and assumed they had been attempting to steal copper.

-In May 2016, police caught several people that had stolen several tons of copper wire from a substation and caused 400,000 € worth of damage in Lower Austria.
+In May 2016, police caught several people that had stolen several tons of copper wire from a substation and caused €400,000 worth of damage in Lower Austria.